-Attorney, author, and activist Christine Pelosi has a lifetime of grassroots organizing and public policy experience.
+Christine Pelosi is an attorney, author, and activist and has a lifetime of grassroots organizing and public policy experience.
 Christine has been volunteering in politics since the stroller, and currently conducts leadership boot camps based on her books Campaign Boot Camp: Basic Training for Future Leaders and Campaign Boot Camp 2.0.
 Christine’s books emerged from her years of volunteering literally from the stroller and service with the AFSCME PEOPLE Congressional Candidates Boot Camp, which worked with approximately 120 challengers from 2006 to 2012, 32 of whom were elected to Congress.

 Arianna Huffington praised Campaign Boot Camp as “apassionate call to public service—and a practical guide for making that service more productive.
 Christine Pelosi is a sharp and knowledgeable drill sergeant looking to whip our democratic process back into shape.”Christine’s trainings with candidates, volunteers, and NGO leaders span over thirty states and three countries.